Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Related Work

 \subsection{Few-Shot 3D Point Cloud Semantic Segmentation.}

 FS-PCS aims to segment novel classes using a minimal number of annotated support samples.
-The field was pioneered by AttMPTI \citep{zhao2021few}, which introduced a multi-prototype transductive inference framework.
-Subsequent research has largely focused on mitigating the discrepancy between support and query distributions \citep{li2025hierarchical}.
-Many works propose to adapt or align support prototypes by incorporating guidance from the query space \citep{zhang2023few}.
-Other approaches have focused on enhancing feature representations, for instance, by designing modules for bidirectional feature globalization \citep{huang2023part, zhang2023few}.
+The field was pioneered by AttMPTI \cite{zhao2021few}, which introduced a multi-prototype transductive inference framework.
+Subsequent research has focused on mitigating the discrepancy between support and query distributions.
+Notably, in the broader few-shot learning domain, distribution calibration was proposed to address the biased distribution issue by hallucinating features via statistical transfer from base classes \cite{yang2021bridging}.
+Meta-transfer learning facilitates the adaptation of deep networks to novel tasks via weight transfer operations \cite{sun2020meta}.
+Similarly, semantic topology maintain consistent representations for novel classes by leveraging semantic constraints \cite{yang2021objects}.
+In the 3D domain, many works propose to adapt or align support prototypes by incorporating guidance from the query space \cite{zhang2023few}.
+Other approaches have focused on enhancing feature representations, for instance, by designing modules for bidirectional feature globalization \cite{huang2023part, zhang2023few}.
 However, these methods typically rely on a single source of discriminative features.
 Our work departs from this by introducing a complementary feature stream to fundamentally expand the prototype's representational capacity.